wolfadex/elm-text-adventure/README.md

 Items are fairly open and your main way of altering the world around your player.

-See <TODO> for a small example game.
+See [Space Adventure](https://wolfadex.github.io/elm-text-adventure/) for a small example game.